scottwittenburg/gitlab-ci-tests/README.md

 # gitlab-ci-tests

-Repository for simulating workflow for PR testing on gitlab:
+This repository for simulating workflow for PR testing on gitlab.
+In the workflow diagram below, the `gitlab-ci-tests` repo is a stand-in for spack and the `test-downstream` repo is a stand-in for E4S.

                          Github (gitlab-ci-tests)
                                     |